ECCC-ASTD-MRD/gem/README.md

 without OpenMP support, you can add the ```-DWITH_OPENMP=OFF``` argument when running **cmake**.

-The default compilers is GNU.
+The default compilers are GNU.
 If you want to compile with other compilers, add ```-DCOMPILER=<compiler suite name (gnu|intel)>``` to the CMake command line.
 This release has been tested with GNU and Intel compilers on Linux x86_64.
 Other compilers have also been used in the past but have not been